Motion-R1: Enhancing Motion Generation with Decomposed Chain-of-Thought and RL Binding: Method

-{\textbf{Format Reward.}} To ensure that the content generated by the model has a resolvable structure, we introduce Format Reward $r_{\text{format}}$.
-This reward detects through regularization expressions whether the generated results strictly follow the predefined format: \texttt{<think>\{CoT\}</think><Motion>\{Motion tokens\}</Motion>}.
 Here, curly braces and their enclosed content denote placeholders, representing the generated CoT and the corresponding motion tokens, respectively.
 If the generated content exactly matches this required format, we assign a reward of 1.
 Otherwise, the reward is set to 0.

-{\textbf{Motion Similarity Reward. }} To encourage temporal and spatial coherence between the generated motion $\hat{\mathbf{m}}$ and the ground-truth motion $\mathbf{m}$, we adopt a motion similarity reward $r_{\text{motion}}$.
-Specifically, we employ a pre-trained motion encoder $f_{\text{motion}}$, as introduced in \cite{Guo_2022_CVPR}, to obtain feature representations of both motions.
-The reward is computed as the cosine similarity between their embeddings:

-{\textbf{Semantic Similarity Reward. }} To ensure that the generated motion semantically corresponds to the input textual description $T$, we introduce the semantic similarity reward $r_{\text{semantic}}$.
-This reward measures the alignment between the motion embedding and the language embedding in a shared latent space, both extracted using pre-trained encoders $f_{\text{motion}}$ and $f_{\text{text}}$, respectively (also from \cite{Guo_2022_CVPR}).
-The reward is defined as:
+{\textbf{Motion Similarity Reward.}} To enforce temporal and spatial consistency, RL Binding computes a motion similarity reward $r_{\text{motion}}$ between the generated motion $\hat{\mathbf{m}}$ and the ground-truth motion $\mathbf{m}$.
+A pre-trained motion encoder $f_{\text{motion}}$~\cite{Guo_2022_CVPR} is used to extract feature embeddings, and the reward is defined as the cosine similarity between these embeddings: {\textbf{Semantic Similarity Reward.}} To ensure that the generated motion semantically corresponds to the input textual description $T$, RL binding evaluates the semantic similarity reward $r_{\text{semantic}}$, which measures the alignment between the motion embedding and the language embedding in a shared latent space.
+Both embeddings are extracted using pre-trained encoders $f_{\text{motion}}$ and $f_{\text{text}}$, respectively (also from \cite{Guo_2022_CVPR}).
+The reward is defined as: These rewards are integrated into GRPO via groupwise preference ranking, enabling RL Binding to simultaneously enforce motion realism and semantic fidelity.

-These reward signals are not directly used in scalar form but are reflected through groupwise preference ranking in GRPO.